ebikatsudon/exercise/ex6.md

-This is a sentence for a temporary test file.
+This is a temporary file for practice.